 Many people use the terms designer and developer interchangeably, even though they are very different things.
 WordPress designers deal with the appearance of a website and they are concerned with matters relating to the aesthetic side of things— colors, fonts, layouts, and so on.

 When it comes to learning to become a web developer, note that you will need to master back-end programming in a language like PHP or Python in addition to front-end programming in HTML and CSS.
+Being equipped with the right knowledge later can help you easily apply for remote development jobs and earn enough money.
 Designers require less technical knowledge.

 All in all, the specifics of work are different for each type.
 A website developer and website designer deal with different tasks, but both processes are mandatory, and they need to collaborate.